AdobeDocs/journey-optimizer-learn.en/help/summit-lab-731/l731-assets.md

 https://experienceleague.adobe.com/docs/journey-optimizer-learn/assets/vegas_online_check_in.jpg?lang=en

-This is the image we are using for the Push notification:
+This is the image that we are using for the push notification:

 ![Online Check In](/help/assets/vegas_online_check_in.jpg)